Introduction

 In a typical situation, you place your camera on a tripod and use the featured internal intervalometer to shoot a series images of the same scene at a specified time cadence.

-The following picture presents an example of the results that can be achieved with frame-average:
+Figure 6 presents an example of the results that can be achieved with frame-average.

 It shows the result of a frame-averaged composition of 160 frames, each one shot at ISO 64, f8 and 0.8s exposure time without any ND filter.
 It produced a RAW image which is roughly equivalent to a 2-minutes long exposure taken with an 8-stops ND filter on.